-From a presentation by Charles Tatum, M.D.
+Medically reviewed by Brad Campbell, M.D.
 McLeod OB/GYN Associates

-Medically Reviewed by Dr. Gary Emerson, McLeod OB/GYN Associates
+From a presentation by Dr. Brad Campbell McLeod OB/GYN Associates

-May is National Stroke Awareness Month.
 Stroke is the leading cause of death and long-term disability in the United States.
 For a number of reasons, more women suffer this “heart attack of the brain” than men.
-A number of issues -- such as migraine headaches with auras, smoking, hormone therapy, preeclampsia during pregnancy, age and family history – can put a woman at increased risk of stroke.
-High blood pressure is both a risk of stroke and a sign to watch for.

 Medically Review by Timothy Hagen, DO

 Pregnancy can be a wonderful time.
 The expectation.
 Planning for a new baby.

 A Higher Risk is Actually Good News for Women